-Article 15.3.
-Taxation
+Article 15.3: Taxation

-- 1. Nothing in this Agreement shall apply to any taxation measure.
-(2) - (2) For the avoidance of doubt, provisions where corresponding rights and obligations are also granted or imposed under the WTO Agreement shall apply to taxation measures. - 2.
+- 1. Nothing in this Agreement shall apply to any taxation measure.2 - 2.
 Nothing in this Agreement shall affect the rights and obligations of a Party under any tax convention.
 In the event of any inconsistency between this Agreement and any such tax convention, that tax convention shall prevail to the extent of the inconsistency.